jwmtechwriting/grc/grc.md

 ### Region \(R\)

 This attribute represents the original release region of the item.
-It **MUST** be a recognized 1 to 3-letter GoodTools country code. [@goodtools-country]
+This **MUST** be a recognized 1- to 3-letter GoodTools country code. [@goodtools-country]

 ### Type \(T\)